Hugo-Persson/portfolio/src/content/blog/how-i-use-opentofu-in-homelab/post.md

 }
 ```

-The first step is to figure out the UUID
+The first step is to figure out the UUID:

 ```sh
 tofu import module.$NAME.authentik_application.$NAME $PK